 Established long before Peru truly took hold of the London restaurant scene, Nobu offers a unique Japanese-Peruvian fusion experience.
 Named by Vogue as the ‘hippest restaurant chain in the world’, this super-slick destination has a glossy, minimalist aesthetic: the perfect backdrop for dishes like Peruvian-style spicy salmon, and chicken tacos.

-The only Peruvian restaurant in London to hold a coveted Michelin star, Lima in Marylebone showcases a fine dining twist on classics from chefs Robert Ortiz and Virgilio Martinez.
+The only Peruvian restaurant in London to hold a coveted Michelin Plate, Lima in Fitzrovia showcases a fine dining twist on classics from chefs Robert Ortiz and Virgilio Martinez, while in Covent Garden, visit its sister-restaurant, Floral by LIMA.
 Authenticity is key here, and the menu is made up of best-quality ingredients from both the UK and Peru: enjoy signature favourites like braised octopus and beef Pachamama, alongside pisco sours.

 A charming neighbourhood hideaway on Islington’s Essex Road, Tierra Peru started out life as a make-shift street food stall in Camden.
 Now boasting a faithful local following, menu favourites include the Mancora and Inca-themed platters, fresh ceviche and grills, all complemented by a predominantly South American wine list.